EARLY HOMININ AND HUMAN FEATURES: BIG BRAINS, AND LACK OF HAIR AND PENIS SPINES

 Is the Human Face a Defense Against a Pummeling

 In 2014, two scientists at University of Utah proposed that the faces of early hominins evolved millions of years ago as a means of limiting facial injuries in fist fights between males.
-The theory, published in the journal Biological Reviews, contrast with the prevailing idea that changes facial shape were shaped more by diet such as the development of the jaw to deal with hard-to-crush foods such as nuts.
+The theory, published in the journal Biological Reviews, contrast with the prevailing idea that changes in facial shape were influenced more by diet such as the development of the jaw to deal with hard-to-crush foods such as nuts.
 “Studies of injuries resulting from fights show that when modern humans fight, the face is the primary target,” biologist David Carrier said.
 “The bones of the face that suffer the highest rates of fracture from fights are the bones that show the greatest increase in robusticity during the evolution of early bipedal apes, the australopiths.”
 These are also the bones that show the greatest difference between women and men in early human ancestors and modern humans, Carrier added.[Source: Will Dunham, Reuters, June 10, 2014]

 Will Dunham of Reuters wrote: “In both apes and humans, males are much more violent than females, and most male violence is directed at other males, Carrier said.
 The violence underpinning the need for a more robust facial structure may have involved fist fights over females, resources and other disputes.
 Australopithecus was a lineage that preceded our genus, Homo, and it emerged more than 4 million years ago in Africa.
 Australopithecus was bipedal, smaller than modern people and possessed a combination of ape and human characteristics.
 “Comparing great apes such as chimps and gorillas to australopiths, what changed in the face was a reduction in the length of the jaws, a great increase in the robustness and strength of the jaws, molar teeth and jaw muscles, a substantial increase in the size and strength of the cheek bones, and an increase in the part of the face that surrounds the eyes,” Carrier said.